 First, you need some background about the Chotek family.
 Veltrusy Chateau was their family residence from 1716 to the 20th century.
 Jan Karel served the emperor as an armorer, and his youngest son Rudolf worked as the highest chancellor in the Czech lands.
 Because he did not have a son, his nephew Jan Rudolf took over in the 18th century.
 Jan Rudolf was a man of many achievements.
 He built the magnificent park in Veltrusy and Kačina chateau in the 19th century.
 He was responsible for the construction of many embankments and parks throughout the Czech lands.

 His youngest son Karel spent 17 years as the highest Czech burgrave and built the highway between Karlovy Vary and Mariánské Lážne.
 He even learned Czech from legendary historian František Palacký.
-He also established a residence at Velké Březno chateau, built from 1842-1854, in northern Bohemia – a green building that looks like a hunting lodge.
+He also established a residence at Velké Březno chateau, built from 1842-1854, in northern Bohemia – a charming building that looks like a hunting lodge or villa.
 I fondly recalled my trip to Velké Březno, where I had looked out the window at the park, suddenly feeling free of stress as if I had been cleansed of my worries.
-Ferdinand Maria Chotek, the fourth son of Jan Rudolf, was the Olomouc archbishop for four years. Žofie Chotková married František Ferdinand d’ Este, both of whom died during the assassination attempt during 1914.
+Ferdinand Maria Chotek, the fourth son of Jan Rudolf, was the Olomouc archbishop for four years. Žofie Chotková married František Ferdinand d’ Este, both of whom were assassinated in 1914.

 The last male Chotek was Karel, who along with his wife Lívie became German citizens after World War II and emigrated to Germany.
 During the war the chateau was sold to the Germans, and the HitlerJugend resided there.
 The chateau was nationalized after the war according to the Beneš decrees, which gave property owned by Germans during the war to the state.
 In 1950 the chateau belonged to the Ministry of Agriculture, and it became an agricultural museum.
 Now the chateau looks as it did when Jan Rudolf lived here.
 The coat-of-arms for the Chotek family shows a half wheel, a gold bear in a blue field and a black imperial eagle on gold.